 Where Does Treatment Occur?

-Physical therapy for children with ASD (or other special needs populations) can occur in a variety of places including the home, school, or outpatient clinic setting.
+Physical therapy for children on the autism spectrum (or other special needs populations) can occur in a variety of places including the home, school, or outpatient clinic setting.
 Physical therapy provided as an educational service will take place at the child’s school.
 Children under age 3 who are elibible for physical therapy through the Early Intervention system, will receive therapy in their “Natural Environment” (usually their home or daycare but where ever they typically spend time).
 Families may also elect to seek outpatient services in a hospital or clinic.

 What Does a Treatment Session Look Like?